 The review process for students who submit ACT or SAT scores and for students who do not submit scores is similar, with a student's high school transcript being the most important part of any evaluation.
 Other factors that go into an admission decision at Bryant include recommendations, co-curricular activities, community involvement, writing ability, and other achievements.

 Once you've submitted your application, you'll be unable to change your option.
 So please make sure to consider your decision carefully before submitting your application.

 Yes.
-To view the average SAT score and other academic facts about current Bryant students, read our Admitted Student Profile for Class of 2020.
+To view the average SAT score and other academic facts about current Bryant students, read our Admitted Class Profile.
 It's an academic profile that may help you make your decision on whether to apply as test optional.

 If you've indicated that you’d like to apply test optional, your scores will not be considered as part of the application review.

 All applicants to Bryant are considered for merit scholarships at the time of the review of their application.
 This is true for all students regardless of submitting standardized test.
 Evaluation for merit is based on all elements of a student's application, as well as the competitive nature of the applicant pool.

 Certainly!
 Here are the qualifications you’ll need to meet.